Jeremycouturier/Investment/README.md

 - Handles stocks, ETF, bonds, cryptocurrencies, cash and gold.
 - Each asset is given an expected return, an expense ratio, and a monthly investment.
-- Computes the portfolio value over time taking into account fees, expected returns and monthly contributions of each asset.
+- Computes the portfolio value over time taking into account fees, expected returns and monthly contributions in each asset.
 - Analyzes the country repartition of the portfolio, as well as the weight of each asset class.
 - Can help build a diversified portfolio and spot over and under-exposures.
 - Completely open source.
 All features are available in the public github repository.